 Time passes by.
 It always does.
 Sometimes it passes quickly and sometimes it’s slow.
 But … it always keeps on passing.
 Good times and bad times.
-If you are just stopping by and haven’t been reading my testimony about the loss of my firstborn son and how God grew my faith in the process, please check it out here.
+If you are just stopping by and haven’t been reading my testimony about the loss of my firstborn son and how God grew my faith in the process, please check it out here from the beginning.

-Christmas is one of my most favorite times of year, and in 1992, it came and went.
-It was our first Christmas as a married couple, and we made an attempt to make it special although the elephant in the room was the tremendous amount of loss we had both just experienced barely 2-3 weeks earlier.
+Christmas is one of my most favorite times of the year, and in 1992, it came and went.
+It was our first Christmas as a married couple, and we made an attempt to make it special although the elephant in the room was the tremendous amount of loss we had both just experienced a few weeks earlier.

-It didn’t end there because New Years was around the corner.
+The grief didn’t end there because New Years was around the corner.
 Joshua’s original due date was mid-January and it came along as just another reminder of our loss.
-Through God’s grace, we got through it too.
+Through God’s grace, we got through that date too.

 I recall the kindness (and well-meaning) of my friends and family that wanted to dismantle the nursery for us and pack it up.
 Nope.
 Didn’t let them.
 It was my job and I wanted to do it.
 I needed to touch his things and put them away.
 I needed to do it when I was ready.